+TSSB_processing: it is the time period used to process multiple beams received in one SMTC.
+TSSB_processing = 0 ms for UE not supporting [reduced Rx BSF capability] and TSSB_processing = 2 ms for UE supporting [reduced Rx BSF capability] and it is activated.

 CSSFintra: it is a carrier specific scaling factor and is determined according to CSSFwithin_ncsg,i in clause 9.1.5.3 for measurement conducted within NCSG.